 Network of links: Food chain is an one-way pathway that includes a linear network of linking organisms.
-In contrast, food web is a complex pathway that indicates a number of food chains together to show how the organisms are interlinked with each other to survive.
+In contrast, a food web is a complex pathway that indicates a number of food chains together to show how the organisms are interlinked with each other to survive.

-Trophic level: A trophic level depicts energy and nutrient flow in the ecosystem, generally in a sequence from producer, to consumer and finally to the decomposers.
+Trophic level: A trophic level depicts energy and nutrient flow in the ecosystem, generally in a sequence from producer to consumer and finally to the decomposers.
 A food chain can represent 4-5 trophic levels starting from the producers (green plants), consumers (herbivores, carnivores, omnivores, predators) to the decomposers (fungi and bacteria).

 In contrast, a food web connects different food chains or the organisms distributed at different trophic levels of our ecosystem, where each link is connected to at least two other relative organisms.